Hayward Field: Early years and football (1919–1966)

 For most of its existence as a football venue, it was notorious for its poor playing conditions in rainy weather.
 Despite several improvement efforts, the field didn't drain very well even after the switch to grass, and often turned to mud.
 In 1949, a 28-row grandstand in the south end zone was constructed; with temporary bleachers in adjacent corners, the venue's capacity was raised to 22,500 for football.
-Even with these changes, by the 1960s, the football team had long since outgrown Hayward Field, which was one of the smallest stadiums in the University Division (forerunner of Division I).
-Only 9,000 tickets were available to the general public.
+Even with these changes, by the 1950s, it was obvious that Hayward Field was at the end of its useful life as a football venue.
+It was one of the smallest stadiums in the University Division (forerunner of Division I), and only 9,000 tickets were available to the general public.
 While nearly every seat was protected from the elements, it had little else going for it.
 It was in such poor condition that coaches deliberately steered prospective recruits away from it on their visits to Eugene.

 As a result, outside of the Civil War game with Oregon State, the Ducks played their higher-attended home games (in practice, nearly all of their conference games) at Portland's Multnomah Stadium, 110 mi away.
 Athletic director Leo Harris chafed at making the Ducks make the two-hour trip to Portland three times a year, and pressed for a new stadium on land just north of campus.
-School president Arthur Flemming was initially skeptical of the project, and asked Skidmore, Owings & Merrill to evaluate whether it was feasible to build the stadium on the northern site, expand Hayward Field to up to 40,000 seats (believed to be the minimum capacity for moving the entire home slate to Eugene), or build a new stadium on Hayward Field's footprint.
+School president Arthur Flemming was initially skeptical of the project, and asked Skidmore, Owings & Merrill to evaluate whether it was feasible expand Hayward Field to up to 40,000 seats (believed to be the minimum capacity to justify moving the entire home slate to Eugene), build a new stadium on Hayward's footprint, or build a new stadium on the northern site.
 The study definitively ruled out Hayward Field as the site for a new or renovated football stadium.
 SOM believed that city officials would never sign off on expanding Hayward Field since it hadn't been built to code, and there was no room to build a new stadium on Hayward's footprint.
+Even if there had been room for a new stadium, the nearby streets could not handle the traffic and parking needed for a full slate of home games.

 As a result, Hayward Field's final varsity football game was played in 1966, a one-point loss to Washington State on November 5.
 Its replacement, Autzen Stadium, opened in September 1967, and Hayward Field became a facility solely for track and field, except for a few freshman team football games.

-Track widening
+Athletics and renovations (1967–2017)

 The track was widened to eight lanes late in the summer of 1969 and converted to an all-weather surface that autumn.
 Its first synthetic track was Pro-Turf, a urethane and sand composite which led to a hard and fast surface; it produced many world records and gained a reputation as the world's fastest track.
 Light in color, it was resurfaced with the same in 1976.